Client: Salisbury Cathedral

 The collaborative process involved exploring different ways of lighting the glass art works as well as experimenting with UV pigments in the glass that result in a distinct glow of the glass when not directly lit.

-The"Reflections" installation was particularly well received by the clergy and attendees of mass with frequent comments on the spiritual experience emanating from the lit microcosm of the glass sculptures within the vastness of the cathedral as a living church.
+The"Reflections" installation was particularly well received by the clergy, attendees of mass, and visitors with frequent comments on the spiritual experience emanating from the lit microcosm of the glass sculptures within the vastness of the cathedral as a living church.